kicub-labs/.github/profile/README.md

 # An R&D keyboard startup

 ## Objective:
-Design and distribute, and deliver a unique and accessible mechanical keyboard experience
+Design, distribute, and deliver a unique mechanical keyboard experience

 ## Tenets:
 - Be weird